Dobefu/DLiteScript/docs/content/docs/standard-library/math/min.md

 +++
 title = 'math.min'
 linkTitle = 'min'
-description = 'Returns the smaller of two numbers.' weight = 0 draft = false
+description = 'Find the smaller of two numbers.
+Compare two number values and return the minimum value for mathematical calculations.
+Part of the math namespace.' weight = 0 draft = false
 +++